shader-slang/slang/docs/design/serialization.md

 * Store where all the pointers are, and fix them up
 * Traverse the hierarchy replacing pointers

 Within the current mechanism storing where all the pointers are is not so simple - it would require the setting of any pointer to record where that pointer is stored, and for that to remain the location.
-Doing so would require setting all pointers to go through some recording mechansim.
+Doing so would require setting all pointers to go through some recording mechanism.
 Pointers held in containers - like the Dictionary may not be directly available.
-Moreover even if they *were* doing such a behavior may break the containers invarients - for example replacing a keys pointer, may change it's hash.
+Moreover even if they *were* doing such a behavior may break the containers invariants - for example replacing a keys pointer, may change it's hash.

 Traversing the hierarchy would be something akin to the serialization process.
 It would require specially handling for field types to do the replacement.
 There would need to be special handling for struct value types.